Eric Schmidt Says Elon Musk Is 'Exactly Wrong' About AI - Slashdot

 AI will confer an ever greater first mover advantage than Trinity.
 It is also very easy to dress up in a friendly manner (at least relative to nukes).
 With AI, once the genie is out of the bottle, it's never going back in.
 Unless you're a guy like Schmidt, you *should* be terrified of it.
 You might get better navigation in your self driving car; but at what cost?
 And are the benefits even remotely distributed among society as a whole?

-Basically, entrusting private companies like google with something o
+Basically, entrusting private companies like google with something of this magnitude is irresponsible bordering on insane.

+We've reached a point in our technological evolution where every single human being on this planet could easily live a life of middle class security, with much left over.
+All AI is going to do is FURTHER concentrate wealth and power into a very select group of hands (and speaking of hands, i think Schmidt is showing his here).
+The rise of AI should be seen as an affront to human agency and dignity.
+We have two related trends: the growth of a knowledge economy, and the rise of automation.
+Gee, i wonder what the outcome will be?

 Why anyone listens to Eric Schmidt about anything is a mystery.